Reactor Control

 We place the nuclear core into a pressure vessel that holds pressurized helium or other coolants.
 The helium flows to the core though a double walled pipe (aka concentric tube).
 The cold inlet flows on the outside to insulate the vessel walls.
 It then flows up the sides of the reactor and then down through the warm core, picking up heat.
 The hot outlet fluid then flows through the inside of the pipe to the end use.

 For this type of high temperature gas-cooled reactor, we basically have just two controls on the reactor.
 The coolant flow rate and the position of the control rods.
 Together, these determine the criticality, the reactor power, and core temperatures.
 Control rods are moved in and out of the core to change the criticality which then allows the neutron population to grow or shrink.
 The neutron population is directly proportional to the power.
-The criticality is also affected by the core temperatures.
+The power level and rate of heat removal (cooling) changes the temperature.
+Temperature in turn affects, criticality so that higher temperatures reduce criticality, removing neutrons, and reducing the power.

 The temperature of the core remains constant as long as we remove heat at the same rate as it is being generated by the nuclear reactions.
 Temperatures rise if more heat is produced than removed.
 As temperatures rise, heat transfer becomes more efficient and more power is removed until the reactor reaches a new equilibrium.
 Also, as temperatures rise, the reactor produces less power due to the negative feedback mechanisms described above.